dhmmasson/testDrivenDevelopment/Pandora-»-Instructions.md

 > _Fig.
 1 Illustration of flight phases simple heuristic in our project.
  Top: Flight path.
  Middle: Yaw values.
 A green line indicates the beginning of a plateau.
 A red line indicates the end of a plateau.
 (Note that the green and red lines in the middle are merged on this example)
- Bottom: Yaw derivative values_
+ Bottom: Yaw delta values_

 ### Algorithm

 1. Take the yaw values
-1. Take the first order derivative
+1. Take the delta values (simple difference between `i` and `i-1`)
-1. Consider derivative values that are
+1. Consider delta values that are
 	1. **smaller than 1**
 	1. for yaw values that are **different from -1** (default values when the sensors are not turned on yet)
-	1. after at least **10 derivative values were greater than 1** (To make sure we do not get first plateau happening before any yaw consequent modification)
+	1. after at least **10 delta values were greater than 1** (To make sure we do not get first plateau happening before any yaw consequent modification)
-1. A plateau is defined as a portion in time for which values derivative values are < 1 **and for at least 60 seconds**
+1. A plateau is defined as a portion in time for which values delta values are < 1 **and for at least 60 seconds**

 > Note
 With this pseudo-algorithm and its heuristics, most flight analyses make sense.